cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_concepts.rst

     during their lifetimes, while neural networks allow agents to learn only during their lifetimes.
 Reinforcement learning allows agents to learn during their lifetimes and share knowledge with other agents.

+#.
+Ground truth

+    Ground truth is a term used in various fields to refer to information provided by direct observation as opposed to information provided by inference.
+In machine learning, the term "ground truth" refers to the accuracy of the training set's classification for supervised learning techniques.
+    This is used in statistical models to prove or disprove research hypotheses.